ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 ## Docker

-The same requirement that Step Runner is present and started is true for the Docker executor (and `docker-autoscaler`).
-However in order to connect to the socket inside the container, we must `exec` a bridge process in the container.
-This will be another command on the Step Runner binary which proxies STDIN and STDOUT to the local socket in a known location, allowing the caller of exec to make gRPC calls inside the container.
+The same requirement that Step Runner is present and the gRPC service is running is true for the Docker executor (and `docker-autoscaler`).
+However in order to connect to the gRPC service inside the container, we would `docker exec` to the container and execute the proxy command to connect to the gRPC service in the container.
+The client can then write to the `docker exec`'s `stdin`, which will transparently be proxied to the gRPC service, and read from its `stdout/stderr`, which will contain responses from the gRPC service.

 ## Kubernetes